Organizational identity – the corporate identity for the future

 If you would also like to participate in the pilot with your organization, we recommend carrying out the following steps:

-For an organization to be able to store digital certificates and to exchange it with other organizations, an ODI-wallet is an indispensable prerequisite.
-For the pilot operation you can either operate an ODI Wallet yourself, or you can use the free ODI Wallet hosting service offered by several organizations.
+For an organization to be able to store verifiable credentials and to exchange them with other organizations, an ODI-wallet is an indispensable prerequisite.
+For the pilot operation you can either operate an ODI Wallet yourself (based on existing open source or own software), or you can use the free ODI wallet hosting service offered by several organizations.

 Please contact one of the below providers to get further information on the solutions they offer.